 Gen 3 race car for Formula E unveiled, claims to be more ultra efficient

-Gen 3 race car for Formula E unveiled, claims to be more ultra efficient2 min read .
-Updated: 30 Nov 2021, 08:54 AM IST
+Gen 3 race car for Formula E unveiled, claims to be more ultra efficient

 Gen3 cars will use 26 per cent sustainable materials in the composition of tyres while still being capable of a top speed of 320 kmph.